emberjs/data/docs-viewer/README.md

 # Internal Docs Viewer

+## docs.warp-drive.io

+### Previewing

+From this directory (`docs-viewer`)

+- start sync for guides with `bun ./src/start-guides-sync.ts`
+- start the server with `bun run dev`

+### Deploying

+The latest commit on main can be deployed to [docs.warp-drive.io](https://docs.warp-drive.io) by manually triggering the GithubAction in [github.com/warp-drive-data/docs](https://github.com/warp-drive-data/docs/actions/workflows/deploy.yml)

+## api.emberjs.com

 This package provides a script for quickly setting up the various repositories needed to preview the API docs defined in the source-code of this project and linking them together properly.